randomairborne/asset-squisher/README.md

 are used by some web servers for precompression.
 For example, if my input included `analytics.js`, files would be created for `analytics.js`, `analytics.js.br`, `analytics.js.gz`, and so on.

+asset-squisher tends to take a while!
+If you have a lot of assets, be prepared, and consider disabling encodings you don't need.